Skip to main content

 Through active participation the student will write/devise, act in and direct a short film.
 The film will be showcased in a London screen venue and they will have the opportunity to pitch the film as a pilot for an extended series or longer form film project to London industry professionals.

-Year One in Los Angeles will follow the Oklahoma City University Academic Calendar, which can be found here.
+Year 1 in Los Angeles follows the Oklahoma City University Academic Calendar, which can be found here.

 Oklahoma City University is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5, Title 5 of the California Code of Regulations.